What are the Different Types of Climbing? Rock Climbing, Via Ferrata, Ice Climbing

 BIG WALL CLIMBING

-Big wall climbing involves climbing a super long and vertical multi-pitch route which may take more than one day (some routes have up to 20 pitches).
+Big wall climbing involves climbing a super long and vertical multi-pitch route which may take more than one day.
 Consequently, you may have to spend the night on the route, sleeping on a portaledge (a sort of hanging tent).
 There are only a few places in the world where you can practice big wall climbing.
 El Capitan, in Yosemite National Park, is probably the world’s most famous route and usually takes between 2 and 5 days for climbers to reach the top.